(Age-related wear and tear of the spine)

 Ice or heat.
 Cool your neck with an ice pack or heat it with a warming pad as directed by your healthcare provider or physical therapist.

 Collar.
 Wearing a soft collar around your neck for short periods may help your symptoms.
 It can cause your neck to weaken, however, if you wear it too long.

-Injections.
-A healthcare provider can inject steroid medicine and pain-relieving drugs into the painful joint in your neck or into the space next to your spinal cord.
+Shots.
+A healthcare provider can inject steroid medicine and pain-relieving medicines into the painful joint in your neck or into the space next to your spinal cord.